 The Value of a Summer Internship for Teens

 Posted June 6, 2014, 2:28 pm byHigh school can be the perfect time for a teenager to intern: teens aren’t presented with too much financial responsibility, have several months off from school, and are eager to get some work experience before college.
-A summer internship can benefit your teen in both the short and long term.
+A summer internship can benefit your teen in the short and long term.

 Immediate Benefits